Animation

 The buttons under the timeline perform the following actions:

-- Add - Adds a new keyframe to the timeline at the marked time.
+- Add: Add a new keyframe to the timeline at the marked time.

-- Remove: - Removes a keyframe from the timeline, if a keyframe exists at the marked time.
+- Remove: Remove a keyframe from the timeline, if a keyframe exists at the marked time.

-- Previous: - Moves the marker to the previous keyframe.
+- Previous: Move the marker to the previous keyframe.

-- Next: - Moves the marker to the next keyframe.
+- Next: Move the marker to the next keyframe.

-- Transition: - Changes the interpolation mode for the keyframe.
+- Transition: Update the interpolation mode for the keyframe.

-The keyframe interpolation mode is one of the following:
+The keyframe interpolation mode is one of the following values:

 Repeat